Benlysta: What you need to know

 Yes.
 On April 26, 2019 the U.S. Food and Drug Administration approved the use of Benlysta in children as young as five years of age.

 Benlysta was approved to treat lupus nephritis in children on July 27, 2022.

 Yes, there are ongoing trials studying the outcomes and safety of Benlysta in many different people.
 Learn more about engaging in lupus research.

-Benlysta has been approved for adults who have active lupus nephritis.
+Benlysta has been approved for adults and children who have active lupus nephritis.
 Benlysta is not currently approved for those who have central nervous system involvement.

 Benlysta was generally well-tolerated.
 The most commonly reported adverse reactions with Benlysta were nausea, diarrhea, fever, inflammation of the nose and throat, bronchitis, insomnia, pain in extremity, depression, and migraine.